weiyan-wang/weiyan-wang.github.io/index.md

 - Chapter Contributor for the book [Transfer Learning](https://www.amazon.com/Transfer-Learning-Qiang-Yang/dp/1107016908)

 ## Miscellaneous
-- I am a amateur badminton player, especially for the men's double game.
-I prefer combining smashes with drop shots to win the game.
-I usually use a even-balance and long-size [Duora](https://www.yonex.com/duora-z-strike-duo-zs) racket from Yonex.
+- I am a badminton fan and amateur player, especially for the men's double game.
+I prefer combining drop shots with smashes to win a game.
+I usually use a even-balance and long-size [Duora](https://www.yonex.com/duora-z-strike-duo-zs) racket from Yonex to better control the ball.
-- If have time, I also like reading, hiking and watching footbal to refresh and relax myself.
+- If have time, I also like reading, hiking and watching football to refresh and relax myself.

 ## Links
 - [Google Scholar](https://scholar.google.com.hk/citations?user=AYrZ5OcAAAAJ&hl=zh-CN)